Welcome! This post is part three of a three-part series on building and managing a marketing budget.

 Budget reallocations happen when you need to shift money within the same budget.
-They’re straightforward — you simply modify the line items within your budgeting tool (Allocadia, or a spreadsheet).
+They’re straightforward — you simply modify the line items within your budgeting tool.
 As long as the totals stay the same, that’s usually all you need to do.

-Budget transfers, that is, moving money between marketing budgets, is slightly more complex.
+Budget transfers, that is, moving money between marketing budgets, are slightly more complex.
 There are times when marketing funds need to move between regions, teams, or functional areas.
-A number of situations could trigger this, for example if one team has underspent or overspent.
+A number of situations could trigger this, for example, if one team has underspent or overspent.
 Some organizations even have a performance-based system where the highest-performing teams get rewarded with extra budget dollars.

 Jennifer Cracklen, Allocadia’s Lead Education Consultant, weighs in:

 “Budget transfers can be messy and time-consuming, often generating a flurry of emails.
 Most organizations have strict procedures to be followed, and errors can lead to double-counting and other financial management headaches.

 To ease this burden, we recommend allowing “horse-trading” — empowering marketers to transfer funds between budgets at their discretion, so long as the dollar amount is under a certain threshold and a record of the transaction is captured.
 The key is to have strong tools and processes that can handle budget transfers without triggering manual work.

 Some companies, such as those in regulated industries, are forced to disallow budget transfers.
 But if that’s not the case in your organization, and your company doesn’t yet allow horse-trading, we recommend you advocate for it.”

 Before your finance team can close its books for the month, quarter or year, they need certain information from the marketing team.
 They’ll have a list of all the expenditures marketing made throughout the period (known as actuals); now they need to know how to categorize them.